Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/NPC's/Sabine Char.md

 After Benjamin got abducted by [[Kruziik'ahraan]], Sabine - together with nearly everyone else - got blasted by his Lightning Breath, and dropped unconcious.
 Being revived by her brother, and regaining her breath for a while, Sabine admitted to not knowing what to do or think for the past several years, but that the encounter has returned that conciousness.
 She returned with the party to [[The Bonehead]], and jumped ship shortly after arriving in the port of [[Telack]], citing that she herself also has a bounty on her head.
 # Relationships
 ### Carmine Char
+[[Carmine Char|Carmine]] in particular did not trust Sabine for a long time during their time on [[Tezeder]], not completely incorrect.
+Though she promised to assist in the party's seach for [[Benjamin de Dragoness]], she wanted to see how things played out, as there still was a job she had to do for her client.
+In the end she did not interfere with Benjamin's encounter at Tezeder's Peak.

-Her brother [[Carmine Char]] is younger, but she recognizes him as the wiser.
-Where she was not able to adjust to Cape Rosa and the life of worship, she sees that Carmine has harnassed its powers very well, though she does not completely understand it.
+Her brother is younger, but she recognizes him as the wiser.
+Where she was not able to adjust to [[Cape Rosa]] and the life of worship, she sees that Carmine has harnassed its powers very well, though she does not completely understand it.
 # Character information
 Sabine is a Gunslinger.